AmanTewariSkoolKid/Anti-money-laundering-algorithm/README.md

 This will:
 1. Load and validate the data
+2. Automatically fix data inconsistencies if possible
-2. Train a Random Forest classifier on the labeled data
+3. Train a Random Forest classifier on the labeled data
-3. Evaluate the model performance
+4. Evaluate the model performance
-4. Generate visualizations and reports
+5. Generate visualizations and reports
-5. Export lists of suspicious customers and transactions
+6. Export lists of suspicious customers and transactions
+7. Create a timestamped results folder with all outputs and data copies for audit purposes

 ### Output and Results

-The system generates several outputs in the `results/` directory:
+The system generates several outputs in the `results/results_YYYYMMDD_HHMMSS/` directory:
 - Text report with model performance metrics
 - Visualizations of model performance (ROC curve, PR curve, etc.)
-- List of suspicious customers identified
+- List of suspicious customers identified and ranked by risk score
 - Detailed suspicious transactions with risk scores
+- Copies of input data files for reproducibility and audit trails

 ## How It Works